-When it comes to heating and cooling your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they thought.
+When it comes to heating your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they thought.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when it comes time to replace your current system.

 Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can pay for and what you’d like to use for your home.
 To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:

 HSPF is the rating developed to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A larger HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.

 This might be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the greater the SEER rating, the greater the efficiency.
 Today, the federal minimum for new systems is 13 SEER, and as technology continues to evolve, the top rating continues to go higher, providing you with systems that can cool more efficiently and are better for the environment.
 You can also expect to see decreased energy costs with a higher SEER rating.